MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-createmultiple-updatemultiple.md

 |`Update`|[UpdateRequest](xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest)<br/>Properties:<br/>- [Target](xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest.Target)<br />- [ConcurrencyBehavior](xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest.ConcurrencyBehavior)|[UpdateResponse](xref:Microsoft.Xrm.Sdk.Messages.UpdateResponse)|
 |`UpdateMultiple`|[UpdateMultipleRequest](xref:Microsoft.Xrm.Sdk.Messages.UpdateMultipleRequest)<br/>Properties:<br/>- [Targets](xref:Microsoft.Xrm.Sdk.Messages.UpdateMultipleRequest.Targets)<br />- [ConcurrencyBehavior](xref:Microsoft.Xrm.Sdk.Messages.UpdateMultipleRequest.ConcurrencyBehavior)|[UpdateMultipleResponse](xref:Microsoft.Xrm.Sdk.Messages.UpdateMultipleResponse)|

-As with all Dataverse messages, use the [IOrganizationService.Execute](xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute(Microsoft.Xrm.Sdk.OrganizationRequest)) method to send the request and the response type will be returned.
+As with all Dataverse messages, use the [IOrganizationService.Execute](xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute(Microsoft.Xrm.Sdk.OrganizationRequest)) method to send the request and the response type is returned.
 More information: [Use messages with the Organization service](use-messages.md)

 ## Performance improvements

-With `CreateMultiple` and `UpdateMultiple` operations become more efficient and performant as the number of records passed with the `Targets` parameter increases.
+With `CreateMultiple` and `UpdateMultiple`, operations become more efficient and performant as the number of records passed with the `Targets` parameter increases.

 Consider this: If you create a *single* record using `Create` or `CreateMultiple`, the result is exactly the same.
 The same is true for `Update` and `UpdateMultiple`.
 Not only is the result the same, the performance is the same as well. `CreateMultiple` and `UpdateMultiple` provide greater efficiency and performance benefits as the number of records included in the `Targets` property increases.